 Once you’ve listed all expenses, write estimates for their cost.
 Don’t forget your own labor costs.
 Estimate how long each task will take and calculate a reasonable wage.
 A detailed budget shows how your proposal is feasible.
 If expenses exceed the amount of the grant, it’s important to define supplemental funding.
 Funding bodies are more likely to invest in a project with multiple funders.
 Click here, here, and here for some helpful budget tips.

-How to Write an Art Proposal — Step 9: Write a Draft
+Step 9: Write a Draft

 Writing a draft can be daunting.
 But after taking notes and using writing exercises you’ll have the material you need to begin.